Trading R: The Priceless Guide to Risk-Reward

 By the way… trying to track all this in Excel is like performing surgery with a butter knife.

-That's why I spent 30+ days testing every major trading journal out there.
+That’s why I’ve spent years testing every major trading journal out there (More on that in a second…).

 4. Adjust Based on Data

-• Ignore what "gurus" say about minimum R:R
+• Ignore what youtube traders and Reddit daytrading gurus say about minimum R:R

 Now, you could stop right here, and start tracking your R using a trading journal.